dzulfiardev/My-Shop-E-Commerce---Backend-Laravel-8-Test/README.md

     php artisan serve

-Email me if you have questions
+Email me if have questions